 How do I take care of my EV battery?

-To preserve your EV battery life, some EV manufacturers advise to keep your state of charge between 20 and 80 per cent.
+To preserve your EV battery life, always install software updates to benefit from battery management improvements.
+In addition, avoid keeping your car at 100 or zero per cent charge for extended periods.
+20 to 80 per cent is best for daily use.
 This keeps the battery at an optimal resting state of charge.
-New batteries found in some Tesla and BYD models do not require this charging behaviour.
+Some new EV batteries do not require this charging behaviour, however.

-Otherwise, you can take care of your EV battery just like an ICE car battery.
-Drive your car regularly to maintain its overall health, undertake maintenance in line with OEM recommendations, and minimise the vehicle's exposure to very high or low temperatures.
+Otherwise, drive your car regularly to maintain its overall health, undertake maintenance in line with OEM recommendations, and minimise the vehicle's exposure to very high or low temperatures by parking in shade or a garage.
+Allow EVs extra charging time in cold weather: lithium-ion batteries take longer to top up in the cold.
+Driving smoothly can also reduce strain on the battery.

 Can EV batteries be recycled?